• Skip to primary navigation

 Instructions

-• In a small bowl, combine 1 tablespoon cornstarch and ½ cup cold water until the starch has dissolved.
+• In a small bowl, whisk together 1 tablespoon cornstarch and ½ cup (125 ml) cold water until fully dissolved.
 Set aside.

-• Dice chicken thighs into 1.5-inch cubes.
-(Don't pat the chicken dry as moisture is needed for the next step).
+• Cut chicken thighs into 1.5-inch cubes.
+Do not pat dry, as the moisture is needed for the next step.

-• Heat the vegetable oil in a large pan on medium-high heat.
-Fry chicken in batches in a single layer until crispy, cooked and golden, about 5-7 minutes total.
-Transfer to a wire rack or paper towel-lined plate to drain excess oil.
-Reserve 2 teaspoon of oil in the pan, discarding the rest.
+• Heat vegetable oil in a large pan over medium-high heat.
+Working in batches, fry the chicken in a single layer until crispy, cooked through, and golden, about 5-7 minutes.
+Transfer to a wire rack or paper towel-lined plate to drain.
+Reserve 2 teaspoon of oil in the pan and discard the rest.

-• Reduce to medium heat.
+• Reduce heat to medium.
 Stir-fry ginger, garlic, and red chili for 10 seconds.
-Then add hoisin sauce, soy sauce, brown sugar, and sesame oil.
-Mix the cornstarch slurry again and add to the pan.
-Stir to combine and simmer sauce until thickened.
+Add hoisin sauce, soy sauce, brown sugar, and sesame oil.
+Stir the cornstarch slurry again, then pour it in.
+Stir to combine and simmer until the sauce thickens.

-• Once thickened, add fried chicken and toss to evenly coat.
-Remove from heat.
-Garnish with red chili and green onions - enjoy!
+• Add the chicken and toss to coat evenly.
+Remove from heat, garnish with red chili and green onions, and serve immediately.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!